 For compete details about information technology on campus, visit the Office of Information Technology (OIT) website.

-Computer labs across campus offer access to a variety of software, including productivity and academic applications, and a variety of hardware, including PCs, printers, and scanners.
+Computer labs across campus offer access to a variety of software, including productivity and academic applications, on both PCs and Macs.
 The Kearney Academic Computing Lab is available 24 hours a day, 7 days a week via card-swipe access when the University is open.
-Hours are posted in the open area of the lab.

 eSports Gaming Lab